beamariano/notes-app/README.md

 Backend - MongoDB, Node, Express

 ## About
-A live full-stack note-taking web application that is easy on the eyes, simple to use and secure.
+A live full-stack (MERN) note-taking web application that is easy on the eyes, simple to use and secure.
 Key features: user registration and authentication, able to create, edit, delete and hide notes (CRUD functionalities).

 This is the repository for the front-end application, for the Express server repository go to: https://github.com/beamariano/notes-db